 Why are polyphenols important for my health?

 The 2013 Journal of Nutrition reported that older adults with a high polyphenol intake of over 650 mg per day had a 30% reduction in mortality compared to with those who consumed less than 500 mg per day.

 Many of us in the FM world consider Dr. Jeffrey Bland, PhD to be the father of functional medicine.
 He has always been ahead of the curve, but I believe his most important contributions are his findings on the interaction between food and its ability to control genetic expression.
-This means that our diet can possibly influence the expression of certain diseases and conditions.
+This means that our diet can possibly influence the genetic expression leading to certain diseases and conditions.

-Phytochemicals specifically have been shown to be able to communicate with certain genes that control the production and release of inflammatory messengers.
+Phytochemicals specifically have been shown to be able to communicate with certain genes that control the production and release of inflammatory messengers to minimize their release.

 Polyphenols interact with our gut microbiotia, which itself influences genetic expression.

 Polyphenols act as a prebiotic for good bacteria which promotes overall gut health.
 Being that they are difficult to absorb, they get sent to the large intestines largely unprocessed.
-They are then broken down by gut bacteria These leads to a symbiotic relationship between the gut bacteria and polyphenol metabolites —-bacteria create the metabolites, and they in turn provide the food that is preferred by beneficial bacteria.
+They are then broken down by gut bacteria This leads to a symbiotic relationship between the gut bacteria and polyphenol metabolites —-bacteria create the metabolites and they in turn provide the food for the beneficial bacteria.

 According to Dr. Datis Kharrazian, if your microbiome is not healthy, you many not be able to initially process polyphenols.
 But over time, these compounds should help the diversity the biome enough to start effectively processing them.